-We may occasionally refer to the elements 0_2 and 1_2 of $\mathbf 2$ as "false" and "true" respectively.
-However, note that unlike in classical mathematics, we do not use elements of $\mathbf 2$ as truth values or as propositions.
+We may occasionally refer to the elements 0_2 and 1_2 of 2 as "false" and "true" respectively.
+However, note that unlike in classical mathematics, we do not use elements of 2 as truth values or as propositions.
 (Instead we identify propositions with types; see §1.11.)
-In particular, the type $A \to \mathbf 2$ is not generally the power set of A; it represents only the "decidable" subsets of A (see Chapter 3).
+In particular, the type $A \rightarrow \mathbf{2}$ is not generally the power set of A; it represents only the "decidable" subsets of A (see Chapter 3).